iCloud: View notes

 While viewing a note that contains attachments, double-click the attachment you want to view or play.
 The attached content appears in a new window.

-You can attach items to notes by using the Notes app on iOS devices or Mac computers.
+You can attach items to notes by using the Notes app on iOS devices or Mac computers where you’re signed in with the same Apple ID.

 View and edit attached iWork documents

-If you’re using the updated Notes app, you can view and edit Pages, Numbers, and Keynote documents you attached using the Notes app on your devices with iOS 9 or later or OS X v10.11 or later.
+If you’re using upgraded notes, you can view and edit Pages, Numbers, and Keynote documents you attached using the Notes app on your devices that use upgraded notes.

 While viewing a note that contains a Pages, Numbers, or Keynote attachment, double-click the attachment.